markbytes/Laboratory-Work-3-Activity-Building-a-Custom-Image-Classifier-with-TensorFlow-/README.md

 - Before adding improvements, the model had high training accuracy but lower validation accuracy, which suggested overfitting.
 After adding dropout and data augmentation, the validation accuracy improved and became closer to the training accuracy.
 This showed that the model was able to generalize better.<br><br>

 6. Which technique contributed most to improvement?<br>
 - Among the techniques used, data augmentation contributed the most to the improvement.
-It allowed the model to train on more varied images, which helped it learn more robust features and reduced overfitting.<br><br>
+It allowed the model to train on more varied images, which helped it learn more robust features and reduced overfitting.
+Both data augmentation and the training callbacks contributed significantly.
+Augmentation reduced overfitting by adding image variety, while EarlyStopping prevented training past the best epoch and ReduceLROnPlateau helped the model fine-tune by automatically lowering the learning rate when progress stalled.<br><br>

 Deployment & Application<br><br>
 7. Why is saving the model important?<br>
 - Saving the model is important because it allows us to reuse the trained model later without retraining it from scratch.
 This saves time and resources, especially when training takes a long time.<br><br>

 8. How can this model be deployed in a real-world system?<br>
-- This model can be deployed in different applications such as websites, mobile apps, or automated systems.
-For example, it can be used in an image recognition system where a user uploads an image and the model predicts what it contains.<br><br>
+- A real-world application is a mobile plant identification app where users photograph a plant and the model identifies the species.
+This could help gardeners, students, or farmers quickly identify ornamental plants without needing expert knowledge..<br><br>